In a Nutshell

-If a student has started a piece of work independently, then he/she should have the project approved through the normal channels (as if the work had not yet been started) and register as normal for the course.
+If a student has started a piece of work independently, then they should have the project approved through the normal channels (as if the work had not yet been started) and register as normal for the course.
 There is no onus on the faculty to approve such a project, and in fact, additional work may be suggested.
 This is not the recommended route.

-The student assumes the responsibility for the research, design, implementation and documentation of his/her project.
-It is the responsibility of the student to arrange, in consultation with his/her supervisor, a suitable schedule of meetings, with the understanding that these will be met, except in extenuating circumstances, such as sickness.
+The student assumes the responsibility for the research, design, implementation and documentation of their project.
+It is the responsibility of the student to arrange, in consultation with their supervisor, a suitable schedule of meetings, with the understanding that these will be met, except in extenuating circumstances, such as sickness.
 It is the responsibility of the student to be thoroughly familiar with the project guidelines and to ensure that the various deadlines are met.